IamCharlie24/Manual-Testing-Project/Final Project/README.md

 **1.1.2 Entry criteria defined**

-- Smoke test passed.

-- Testing environment is up and running.
+- Project risks to be identified and mitigated.

-- Test data should be available to cover the different scenarios and use cases that will be tested.
+- Test plan to be created.

-- Test schedule is prepared.

-- Any additional documentation related to specific test scenarios or test data is also prepared.
+- Entry requirements to be met

+- Roles to be assigned.

 **1.1.3 Exit criteria defined**